dhellmann/pymotw-3/source/sys/limits.rst

     :start-after: #end_pymotw_header

 These values depend on the compiler and underlying system.
-These examples were produced on OS X 10.6.5.
+These examples were produced on OS X 10.9.5 on an Intel Core i7.

 .. {{{cog
 .. cog.out(run_script(cog.inFile, 'sys_float_info.py'))